dteklavya/kodeKloud-level-3-kubernetes/deploy-mysql/Problem.md

 2. Create a PersistentVolumeClaim to request this PersistentVolume storage.
 Name it as mysql-pv-claim and request a 250Mi of storage.
 Set other parameters as per your preference.

-3. Create a deployment named mysql-deployment, use any mysql image as per your preference.
-Mount the PersistentVolume at mount path /var/lib/mysql.
+3. Create a deployment named `mysql-deployment`, use any mysql image as per your preference.
+Mount the PersistentVolume at mount path `/var/lib/mysql`.

 4. Create a NodePort type service named mysql and set nodePort to 30007.